 Short-term Care: Rehospitalizations

-In Good Samaritan Home, 17.56 Percentage of Residents Rehospitalized
+In Good Samaritan Home, 18.82% of Residents Rehospitalized

-This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term care.
-Keeping residents out of the hospital during rehabilitation is key to restoring the physical well-being of residents.
+This is the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits